DecentralizeJustice/anonymousLocker/src/assets/twitterGiveaway.md

 NO PURCHASE IS NECESSARY TO ENTER.
 YOUR CHANCES OF WINNING DO NOT INCREASE WITH A PURCHASE.
 This contest is Void where prohibited by law.
 #### Eligibility
   <ol>
-    <li>You Must be able to receive your items in the US near an Amazon Locker.</li>
+    <li>You must be able to receive your items in the US near an Amazon Locker.</li>
     <li>The same restrictions apply to this giveaway that apply to anon shop in general.</li>
   </ol>